storopoli/Bayesian-Statistics/README.md

 Models specified using `Turing.jl` are easy to read and write — models work the way you write them.
 Like everything in Julia, `Turing.jl` is [fast](https://arxiv.org/abs/2002.02702).

+## Datasets

+- `kidiq` (linear regression): data from a survey of adult American women and their children (a subsample from the National Longitudinal Survey of Youth).
+   Source: Gelman and Hill (2007).
+- `wells` (logistic regression): a survey of 3200 residents in a small area of Bangladesh suffering from arsenic contamination of groundwater.
+   Respondents with elevated arsenic levels in their wells had been encouraged to switch their water source to a safe public or private well in the nearby area and the survey was conducted several years later to learn which of the affected residents had switched wells.
+   Souce: Gelman and Hill (2007).
+- `esoph` (ordinal regression): data from a case-control study of (o)esophageal cancer in Ille-et-Vilaine, France.
+   Source: Breslow and Day (1980).
+- `roaches` (Poisson regression): data on the efficacy of a pest management system at reducing the number of roaches in urban apartments.
+   Source: Gelman and Hill (2007).
+- `duncan` (robust regression): data from occupation's prestige filled with outliers.
+   Source: Duncan (1961).
+- `cheese` (hierarchical models): data from cheese ratings.
+   A group of 10 rural and 10 urban raters rated 4 types of different cheeses (A, B, C and D) in two samples.
+   Source: Boatwright, McCulloch and Rossi (1999).

 ## Author

 Jose Storopoli, PhD - [*Lattes* CV](http://lattes.cnpq.br/2281909649311607) - [ORCID](https://orcid.org/0000-0002-0559-5176) - <https://storopoli.github.io>